ggandor/leap.nvim/README.md

 ### How do we measure up?

-It is obviously impossible to achieve all of the above at the same time, without some trade-offs at least; but Leap comes pretty close, occupying a sweet spot in the design space.
+It is obviously impossible to achieve all of the above at the same time, without some trade-offs at least; but in our opinion Leap comes pretty close, occupying a sweet spot in the design space.

-The **one-step shift between perception and action** is the big idea that cuts the Gordian knot: a fixed pattern length combined with ahead-of-time labeling can eliminate the surprise factor from the search-based method.
-Fortunately, a 2-character pattern - the shortest one with which we can play this trick - is also long enough to sufficiently narrow down the matches in the vast majority of cases.
+The **one-step shift between perception and action** is the big idea that cuts the Gordian knot: a fixed pattern length combined with ahead-of-time labeling can eliminate the surprise factor from the search-based method (which is the only viable approach - see "jetpack" above).
+Fortunately, a 2-character pattern
+\- the shortest one with which we can play this trick - is also long enough to sufficiently narrow down the matches in the vast majority of cases.

-Fixed pattern length also makes **autojump** possible - you cannot improve on jumping directly, not having to read a label at all.
+Fixed pattern length also makes autojump possible - you cannot improve on jumping directly, not having to read a label at all.
 With ahead-of-time labeling, hovever, we can do this in a smarter way too - disabling autojump and switching back to a bigger, "unsafe" label set, if there are lots of targets.